earphone/Just-BCS-Things/README.md

 #### [Random Scripts] (https://github.com/earphone/Just-BCS-Things)

 * [AddBookmark2PDF](https://github.com/earphone/Just-BCS-Things/tree/master/Random%20Scripts/AddBookmark2PDF)
-   This is a small script to help me by automating bookmark additions to a PDF.
+   This is a small script to help me by automating bookmark additions to a PDF
   * Fill in 1st column of the excel with page numbers
   * Fill in 2nd column of the excel with bookmark titles associated with page number
   * Double click vbs script to run it